veezee-music/veezee-ios/README.md

 - Open `veezee.xcworkspace` file by double clicking on it or use Xcode file menu to open the project.
 - Wait for Xcode to complete the indexing proccess and then build the project using **Product** -> **Build** option from the top menu.
 - Select a device or simulator with a screen size **equal or larger than 4.7 inch** (e.g. iPhone 8, 8 Plus, X or any iPad) and run the project (For running on a real device you might need to change the application bundle id from Xcode project settings)

+##### Note!
+If you are having issues compiling the project using Xcode, try using JetBrains AppCode.

 ### Setting up a server (IMPORTANT!)